flyingwolfz/CCNN-CGH/README.md

 - Comparision with tensor holography

-  We run tensor holography in Ubuntu 20.04 using their pretrained model from https://github.com/liangs111/tensor_holography
+  We run tensor holography in Ubuntu 20.04 using their code and pretrained model from https://github.com/liangs111/tensor_holography

 ## 4.Tips

 - 1, It is greatly recommended to use our zero-padding version directly.
 Because of better quality and easier experiment.

 - 2, Try larger CCNN according to your GPU ability.
-More DS/US layers and more init channels will bring better quality.
+Although more GPU memory is needed, more DS/US layers and more init channels will bring better quality easily.

 - 3, under updating......